Is Stripe safe? How secure is Stripe for payments?

 This is a big deal, since if something goes wrong with the company, you’re not the one who has to pay.

-If you have $250,000 or less in the account and the company goes bust, the FDIC will reimburse the money you lost.
+If you have $250,000 or less in the account, in the unlikely event that the company goes bust, the FDIC will reimburse the money lost.

 Why does Stripe need my SSN?